 - Pro: $16/month

 Cursor is one of the most notable AI coding tools operating today.
-It’s recognized by developers as an outstanding tool, due to it offering a great set of features at an affordable price.
+It’s recognized by developers as an outstanding tool, due to its great set of features and affordable price point.

-As soon as you download Cursor, you’re able to immediately import all of your existing code settings into the platform, allowing you to pick up exactly where you left off.
-From there, you can build your code with the help of Cursor’s AI assistant on the right hand side or edit your code as you would with any other coding platform.
+As soon as you download Cursor, you’re able to immediately import all of your existing code settings into the platform.
+From there, you can build your code with the help of Cursor’s AI assistant on the right-hand side or edit your code as you would with any other coding platform.

 You can customize your view with Cursor, based on your preferred color scheme.
 Source: Tech.co testing